 WHY WOULD YOU WANT TO RUN A MECHANICAL FUEL PUMP IN THE FIRST PLACE?

-How many times have you bought a speed part, only to find within a short period that it becomes "obsolete", can no longer fit the purpose you needed it for...or simply, you outgrew it faster than buying clothes for a 3 year-old?
-When using a mechanical fuel pump (MFP), those days are long gone as the chances are very slim you would outgrow what these kind of pumps can provide.
+How many times have you bought a speed part, only to find within a short period that it becomes "obsolete", can no longer fit the purpose you needed it for...or simply, you outgrew it faster than buying clothes for a 3-year-old?
+When using a mechanical fuel pump (MFP), those days are long gone as the chances are very slim you would outgrow what these kinds of pumps can provide.
 Need more fuel?
 Run mechanical.
 You're done.
 Possessing the Waterman Ultra Light Sprint pump we offer can supply enough fuel for up to (8) 2950cc injectors is good to have!
 Thousands of horsepower supporting.

 Yes, you read that correctly...thousands.
 The best of the best run MFP's and it's no mystery why.
 From sprint cars to funny cars, and weekend warrior drag cars to asphalt-pounding street monsters ...you'll find MFPs feeding these hungry beasts.

 And speaking of high horsepower supporting, the faster your motor spins, the more flow you get with mechanical!
 Fuel curves are linear with engine RPM.
 Not so with electric.
 Once they've hit their flow limit, they're done.
 Add to the fact of the excessive load (and heat) that is created by an electric pump at full capacity...and that robs precious horsepower.
 It is also not uncommon on race cars to not need an alternator once an MFP enters the picture (as an electric pump is the single largest draw on the battery).
 Your biggest worry on battery load, chances are, will then be your rad fan. 🙂 Yay!